doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 # Cleaning Plugins
-As you follow the modlist, certain mods are flagged to "require cleaning."
+It's a fact of life: sometimes mod authors forget to clean their plugins.
 ESPs sometimes contain dirty references and your job is to squash these bugs.
 You will use Wrye Mash's integrated tes3cmd cleaning file.

 <details>
 <summary>Plugins that require cleaning</summary>